SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - If you're going to be left with 10% of X, try to maximize X.
 - The debsoc aims to provide value to people, and the more people you provide value to, the more you're doing for the club.
 - The point is not to filter based on skill, but to take everyone who is interested, and help them pursue this interest.
 - Skilled debaters aren't our only assets.
 Our assets are people who participate and contribute to the activity of the club.
 People who enable debates to happen, APs and even BPs to happen by just being there.
+Every person is precious.
+Without people there is no debate.
+Without people there is no soc.
 - In feedback forms people have been very appreciative of our inclusivity and flexibility, which makes them feel cared for.
 - Debate is a weird activity where love can grow over time, and everyone has potential to be lukewarm at first but grow love for it later (I took 3 years to like debating).